ainzzorl/goodcode/_articles/aws-cdk-template-diff.md

 It calculates what was added, removed or updated.
 For each changed resource it decides the impact: if it will be updated, destroyed, orphaned (excluded from the template but not actually deleted).

-Changes to one resource can trigger changes to resourced dependent on it.
+Changes to one resource can trigger changes to resources dependent on it.
 These changes are propagated until convergence.

 There's a method to print the diff in a human-readable format.